elhaus-labs/.github/profile/README.md

 ## Core Purpose
 * **Centralization:** Unified management of self-hosted runners to reduce overhead.
-* **Sandboxing:** Experimental environment for testing new workflows and toolchains before production rollout.
+* **Sandboxing:** Experimental environment for testing new workflows and toolchains.